 B->>S: CLAIM "photos" from Alice

-Note over S: look up Alice's root<br/>find shares["photos"]<br/>check bob ∈ authorized ✓<br/>extract #T
+Note over S: look up Alice's root<br/>find shares["photos"]<br/>check bob ∈ authorized ✓<br/>add #T to Bob's claimed roots

 server-root.shares = {

-\"alice\": {#RA, #{alice}},
+"alice": {#RA, #{alice}},

-\"team\": {#TP, #{alice,bob}}
+"team": {#TP, #{alice,bob}}

 }